 Just to give you a little backstory, that’s what I do.
 I start with a blog every time and then I’ll add more tools and make my blogs into full-blown websites that then generate a lot more revenue.

 There’s no shame in starting a blog in the beginning.
 I think everyone should do it.
 It’s a smart way to do it because it’s simple; Rome wasn’t built in a day.
 It takes time, so you need to start small.
-As I said, you can go to my website to get the guide.
-Start there and eventually you can expand it into something much, much bigger.

 That’s it, you guys.
 I hope that this helps you understand the difference between a blog and a website.
 I know that most people use those terms interchangeably, but, technically, they shouldn’t be because they are two different entities.